9 Examples of Good UX Design Every Designer Should See

 3- Visual aesthetics

-But when it comes to UX, there is no other option.
-In fact, users decide whether they like your website/app or not in 50 milliseconds.
+In fact, users decide whether they like your website or app in about 50 milliseconds.

 Creating good UX is, of course, not easy.
 But making sure your website/app is simple, usable, and aesthetically pleasing enough can be a good base before, during, and after the UX design process.